samyarsadat/MBI5026-Matrix/README.md

 > [!WARNING]
-> This write-up is W.I.P. and unfinished.
+> This write-up is still unfinished.
 There may be typos, grammatical errors or factual errors.
-It has not been properly proof-read.
+It has not been thoroughly proofread.

 > [!NOTE]
 > Diagrams will be added soon to help clarify some points.